needle-tools/needle-engine-support/documentation/faq.md

 Currently we face the following limitations:

 - Lights set to mixed (with lightmapping) do affect objects twice in threejs since there is currently no way to exclude lightmapped objects from lighting
+- The ``Intensity Multiplier`` factor for Skybox in ``Lighting/Environment`` is currently not supported and has no effect in Needle Engine
 </details>

 <details>